Home > How to Tips

 10. In Startup Security Utility, choose Reduced Security and check the option: Allow user management of kernel extensions from identified developers.

-Q: Is it safe to play around with Mac's default security settings and enable system extensions?
+Q: Is playing around with Mac's default security settings and enabling system extensions safe?

 A: If the software you are installing requires reduced security for installing kernel extensions, it is safe.
-That's because only identified and trusted developers by Apple can ask you to allow system extensions.
+That's because only Apple-identified and trusted developers can ask you to allow system extensions.
 Their software will never compromise the overall system security.

 11. Click OK, enter the correct admin password, and wait until the security level change completes.